Female mosquito detection by means of AI techniques inside release containers in the context of a Sterile Insect Technique program: Introduction

 In this work, the detection of female mosquitoes in containers where only male mosquitoes are expected to be present is considered.
 The presence of females is therefore considered an anomaly.
+This one-class approach was decided over a multi-class approach for biological reasons.
+It is very complex to record and label samples where both males and females are simultaneously flying when the ratio of females is very low.
+Although it is possible to produce canisters with the simultaneous presence of females and males, the flight of females is not assured.
+The main reasons for this are the size of the females (they are larger and therefore become tired earlier) and their attempt to remain unnoticed in an enclosed environment where they are surrounded by a large number of males.
+It should be noted that in a pot with a 50\%-50\% ratio of males to females, the wing beat of the females will be noticeable, but as the ratio of females decreases, their flight may appear only at specific and sparse moments in time that are difficult to identify for labeling.
+Therefore, it is pointless to record 25\%-75\% male-female pots if the actual application has 25\% females or even less.
 The containers, a PVC tubular design of 8.8cm diameter and 12.5cm height \cite{insects13020178}, were placed in an experimental setup that allowed the recording of the sound of mosquito flight inside of them.
 Each container was filled with 250 specimens considering the cases of (i)~only male mosquitoes, (ii) only female mosquitoes, and (iii) 75\% males and 25\% females.
 Two algorithms were used to detect female gnats inside the containers from sound signal analysis: an unsupervised outlier detection algorithm (iForest) \cite{liu2008isolation} and a One-Class SVM \cite{scholkopf2001estimating} trained with male-only recordings.
 An audio-feature vector was extracted every 4s chunk by means of Google's TRILL model \cite{shor20_interspeech}.

+As far as this group is aware, previous work in this field has focused on the detection of mosquitoes in the environment and/or on the classification among different species of them.
+The present work deals with a quality control stage inside a biofactory dedicated to a SIT program, therefore aiming to detect the presence of any female mosquitoes inside the canisters prior their release into the environment.
+To the authors' knowledge, this is the first time that computer listening has been applied to this problem in the described context.